Msdmrf/42-Lisbon-Common-Core-Born2beroot/Evaluation.md

 | **Recommended For**    | Quick and simple package management tasks.                             | Advanced package management or resolving complex dependency issues.      |

    - **APPArmor:**
-     "APPArmor is a Linux security module that confines programs to predefined access rules, improving system security by limiting the resources a program can access."
+     "AppArmor is a Linux security module that enforces strict access controls based on application-specific profiles.
+It enhances system security by limiting what applications can do, even if they are compromised.
+With customizable and lightweight policies, AppArmor helps prevent unauthorized access and minimizes damage from potential breaches."

 7. **Monitoring Script:**
    "I have created a monitoring script (`monitoring.sh`) which is located at `/root/monitoring.sh`, since i don't want users to be able to change it, not even with `sudo`.
 Then, I left the cron job in a `monitoring` file within the `/etc/cron.d/` directory.
 This cron job executes this script at boot, and every 10 minutes.
 The output, containing system metrics, is broadcast to all logged-in user terminals using `wall`.
 Script and crontab content will be checked during the evaluation."